suvrotica/SuvroTuitionBlog/src/lib/posts/BrainTalk.md

 I know, I know, "dimension" is a word that immediately makes you think of wormholes and sci-fi.
 But hang on.
 A line on a page is one-dimensional (length).
 A piece of paper is two-dimensional (length and width).
 A box is three-dimensional (length, width, height).
 All a dimension is, really, is another direction to move in, another quality you can measure.

-So what if the concept of "grandmother's cat" doesn't exist in 3 dimensions, but in, say, 20?
+So what if the concept of "neighbor's cat" doesn't exist in 3 dimensions, but in, say, 20?
 Or 200?
 What if it's a single point in a vast, multi-dimensional space?
 And the thought isn't just the point itself, but a *shape*—a sort of complex, shimmering, mathematical ghost that connects all those different dimensions into one coherent idea.
 This is the wild and wonderful world of **manifolds**.

 A manifold is just a fancy word for a shape that, if you zoom in really close, looks a bit flat and normal.
 The Earth is a perfect example.
-It's a giant 3D sphere, but for you or me walking down to the shops in Rajpur Sonarpur, it feels perfectly flat.
+It's a giant 3D sphere, but for you or me walking down to the shops in Calcutta, it feels perfectly flat.
 Our immediate experience is a 2D-ish one.
 What if a thought is like that?
 What if it's a "walk" across a stupendously complex surface—a manifold with thousands of dimensions—that our consciousness experiences as a simple, single idea?

 **The Ultimate Mapmakers**